 I did have some celebratory drinks, with an emphasis on the fact I COULD drink alcohol without fearing a UTI.

-Which reminds me.
 I still have that counter.
-At the time of publication, I am 625 days UTI free.
+At the time I write this, I am 625 days UTI free.
 But it’s no longer important.
 I keep it as a memento of what I went through, and what it took to get past it.

 Recurrent Urinary Tract Infections Are More Common Than You Think